×

 It’s not far-fetched to say that nothing in this world carries as much crucial information as today’s databases do.
 But, unfortunately, a small mistake within a database can leave you stranded without some of your essential data.

-Here’s our list of the best-performing database monitoring aids & tools on the market:
+Here is our list of the best database monitoring tools:

-3. ManageEngine Applications Manager A great tool with a lengthy free trial, held back by its lack of intuitiveness.
+3. ManageEngine Applications Manager – FREE TRIAL A great tool with a lengthy free trial, held back by its lack of intuitiveness.
+Get a 30-day free trial.

-4. Datadog Database Monitoring Excellent tool offers over 400 different pre-configurations you can use.
+6. Datadog Database Monitoring Excellent tool that offers over 400 different pre-configurations you can use.

 Because of this, you should enlist quality database monitoring tools to help you manage this.
 Although it’s pretty difficult to monitor everything you need to at all times, database monitoring tools can leave you with one less thing to keep track of.